What are the 5 to Watch Signature Awards?

 - Large Sports Events

 Nominees must be available to attend the 5 to Watch Awards Ceremony in person at George Brown College's Waterfront Campus in downtown Toronto.
-However, modifications may need to take place due to COVID monitoring and/or unforeseen in-person attendance challenges.
-Award winners based outside Ontario will have their travel and hotel accommodation covered by the event.
+However, modifications may need to take place due to unforeseen in-person attendance challenges.

 The entire pool of candidates will be reviewed by the Nomination Review Team after the nomination period closes.
 This team is comprised of accomplished sports business professionals from a variety of backgrounds.
 Each team member will identify their top ten candidates from the pool.

 A second round of voting may be required by the Nomination Review Team to determine the top dozen candidates.
 The call for a second round will be made at the discretion of the Organizing Committee.
 In the event of a tie, or a clear divide in the scoring, the final candidate list may be more or less than the anticipated dozen.

 Once the final Nomination Review Team votes have been tabulated, the top candidates will move on to the final round of voting.
 Finalists will be contacted directly by the Organizing Committee.
 They will be asked to submit a resume and/or bio for review by the Selection Committee.
 This committee is comprised of senior sports business executives from across the country.

 The resumes and/or bios will be the sole criteria used by the Selection Committee to rank the finalists.
 Each finalist will be given the same opportunity (a two-page resume and/or bio) to tell their story to this group of judges.
 Each committee member will independently review the finalists’ resumes (and/or bios) and vote for their top five candidates.
 The nominees with the five highest vote totals will be declared winners of the 5 to Watch Signature Awards.
 In the event of a tie, a second round of voting focused on the relevant candidates will be administered.